Creating Safe Schools and Communities

 Kristen Shouse Associate Superintendent, Educational Services San Mateo County Office of Education

-Brian Tupper Captain, Public Safety San Mateo County Community College District
+Brian Tupper Director and Chief of Public Safety San Mateo County Community College District

 Linda Wolin Legislative Aide Board of Supervisor Dave Pine